 She was pointing birds at a very young age and was pointing and retrieving shot birds to me at 4 months old.

-We tested Willow in her NAVHDA Natural Ability test at just over 4 months old.
-She was a mere 29 lbs, with her puppy teeth.
+We tested Willow in her NAVHDA Natural Ability test at 4 months old.
 I normally don’t test pups that young.
 Griffs just develop slower than many breeds and there is no reason to rush training a pup.
 I decided in the weeks before the test that Willow was doing everything she needed to be doing to test well.
-I consulted with John Arkins and he encouraged me to go for it.
-Willow received max scores in field work, use of nose, pointing, desire and water.
-She lost a few points in the Tracking portion.
+Willow received max scores in all areas except for Tracking and a 1 point deduction in cooperation.
 This shocked me as she had been nailing our training tracks for weeks leading up to the test.
 Willow received a 106 score out of a possible 112 points for a Prize II.
 I was very impressed for such a young pup to have done so well.
-(Several pups from Willow’s litter tested NA before 6 months and received scores between 105 and 112) Clearly the genetic potential in this litter is strong for such young pups to be testing so well.
-(Interestingly, Willow’s first wild bird on opening day, 5 weeks after her test, was a Hungarian partridge out of a large flock.
+(Several of Willow’s littermates tested NA at 5 months and received scores between 105 and 112) Clearly the genetic potential in this litter is strong for such young pups to be testing so well.
+(Interestingly, Willow’s first wild bird on opening day 5 weeks after her test, was a Hungarian partridge out of a large flock.
 The wounded bird hit the ground running and Willow tracked it in deep grass and was out of my sight for about 2 minutes before returning with the live bird.
 So much for lost points in tracking at her NA test!)

 In her second season, Willow has just settled in to being a hard driving upland hunter in the field and a loving couch potato in the house.
 I've taken her waterfowl hunting a few times, but to be honest, she's a little on the small side to carry our big geese in the field.
 She's got great water love and can push any floating bird in front of her in the water.